GUN Records

-GUN Records (Great Unlimited Noises) was a record label located in Bochum, Germany, founded in 1992 by Bogdan Kopec (DRAKKAR Promotion Musikverlag GmbH) and Wolfgang Funk.
+GUN Records (Great Unlimited Noises) was a record label located in Witten, Germany, founded in 1992 by Bogdan Kopec (DRAKKAR Promotion Musikverlag GmbH) and Wolfgang Funk.
+For a period, it was a subsidiary of BMG.

 Different artists on the label have had hit singles as well as albums in Europe.
 A branch of the label known as Supersonic Records existed until 2005, when GUN's parent company BMG merged with Sony.
 In 2009, GUN Records announced they were closing.